 Gavin J. Putzer

-Dr. Gavin Putzer, MD, PhD, MPH, has spent the last decade assisting aspiring pre-medical students prepare for the Medical College Admissions Test, or MCAT.
+Dr. Gavin Putzer, MD, PhD, MPH, has spent several decades assisting aspiring pre-medical students prepare for the Medical College Admissions Test, or MCAT.
 Dr. Putzer is an Adjunct Professor of Medicine at the University of Central Florida.
 He also is a professor of Health Policy and Management at Saint Leo University.
 Formerly, he was the Chair of the Department of Business Administration and a Professor of Healthcare Management at Albany State University in Georgia.

 View complete MCAT Review course schedules.